 5 – Flush kitchen drains once a month with salt and hot water.
 This combination prevents greasy build-up and keeps drains running at full capacity.

-Get More “Dirt” on Green Cleaning
+Get More Green Cleaning Advice

 - See my baking soda and vinegar experiment and learn why you should never use it to clean drains!